The Office of Stewardship

 The Beatitudes given to us by Jesus can free us from this temptation and from these tendencies toward selfishness and mistrust.
 Fr.
 Philippe in his book on the Beatitudes (The Eight Doors to the Kingdom) shares that all of the Beatitudes are found in the first: Blessed are the poor in spirit.

 He says, “What does Spiritual poverty consist of?
 I would say it is essentially a form of freedom, the freedom to receive everything freely and to give everything freely.”
+So Jesus offers us, in the Beatitudes, a remedy to our tendency towards selfishness and mistrust.
+With Him, with His grace, with His wisdom we can begin to live a life of great freedom and joy.

 It helps us live in the reality that we all have equal dignity in the Lord.
 As St. Paul reminds us, “there is neither Gentile nor Jew, slave or free, man or woman.”